AlexsLemonade/training-modules/README.md

 **If you are childhood cancer researcher** and are interested attending a workshop go to the [CCDL's website](https://www.ccdatalab.org/projects-training) to learn more about our upcoming workshop locations and dates.

-You are also welcome to use walk through this material on your own, either module by module or by following a sample schedule [like that for the RNA-seq workshop](https://github.com/AlexsLemonade/RNA-Seq-Exercises/blob/master/schedule.md).
+You are also welcome to walk through this material on your own, either module by module or by following a sample schedule [like that for the RNA-seq workshop](https://github.com/AlexsLemonade/RNA-Seq-Exercises/blob/master/schedule.md).
 The data files that we process in the course are too large to be stored on GitHub so you will not be able to follow the material *exactly* as written.